iconify/icon-finder/docs/core.md

 ## Views

-View is script's internal presentation of route.
+View is script's internal presentation of the route.
 For each route type, there is a view type.

 View does all heavy lifting: